moloch--/reasonably-secure-electron/README.md

 ![Angular Compiler](blog/images/angular-connect-0.png)

-This leaves no ambiguity for an attacker to construct an injection vulnerability, and is one of the main reasons it's so hard to find XSS vulnerabilities in Angular (2+) and React based applications Well, at least the ones that don't use React's `dangerouslySetInnerHTML()` and Angular's counterpart [`bypassSecurityTrustHtml()`](https://angular.io/api/platform-browser/DomSanitizer#bypassSecurityTrustHtml).
+This leaves no ambiguity for an attacker to construct an injection vulnerability, and is one of the main reasons it's so hard to find XSS vulnerabilities in Angular (2+) and React based applications.
+Well, at least the ones that don't use React's `dangerouslySetInnerHTML()` and Angular's counterpart [`bypassSecurityTrustHtml()`](https://angular.io/api/platform-browser/DomSanitizer#bypassSecurityTrustHtml).

 This is our first an most important design choice when it comes to building our reasonably secure Electron application.
 We will __never__ directly interact with the DOM, and instead defer to Angular to handle that interaction for us.
 Additionally, we will __never__ call `bypassSecurityTrustHtml()` or any related function.

 ### Sandcastles in the Sky

 Next we must assume relying upon Angular/React will eventually fail, which is a pretty good bet.
 While our own code may adhere to the strict guidelines set forth, we have no assurance that the infinite depths of our `node_modules/` directory only contains safe code.

 The [Electron documentation](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions) for `BrowserWindow` isn't super detailed on what all of these flags do, but let's go thru them one by one.
 So far as I can tell, these are the flags you want to set to properly restrict your webviews from executing native code.
 Some of these are the defaults, but I've explicitly set them out of an abundance of caution against future changes to the default settings: